balintvecsey/balintvecsey.github.io/README.md

-# imageslider
+# What a Fox - Imageslider
-My first project with JavaScript
+My first project with JavaScript.
+You can track the whole development in [this](https://github.com/balintvecsey/imageslider) repo.